-- Voltage and highvoltage are compatible natures because they both exist and are derived from the same base natures. - electrical and highvolt are compatible disciplines because the natures for both potential and flow exist and are derived from the same base natures. - electrical and sig\flow\v are compatible disciplines because the nature for potential is same for both disciplines and the nature for flow does not exist in sig\flow\v. - electrical and rotational are incompatible disciplines because the natures for both potential and flow are not derived from the same base natures. - electrical and sig\flow\x are incompatible disciplines because the nature for both potentials are not derived from the same base nature.
+- Voltage and highvoltage are compatible natures because they both exist and are derived from the same base natures. - electrical and highvolt are compatible disciplines because the natures for both potential and flow exist and are derived from the same base natures. - electrical and sig_flow_v are compatible disciplines because the nature for potential is same for both disciplines and the nature for flow does not exist in sig_flow_v. - electrical and rotational are incompatible disciplines because the natures for both potential and flow are not derived from the same base natures. - electrical and sig_flow_x are incompatible disciplines because the nature for both potentials are not derived from the same base nature.

-- An empty discipline is compatible with all other disciplines of the same domain (determined independently) because it does not have a potential or a flow nature.
-Without natures, there can be no conflicting natures. - electrical and ddiscrete are incompatible disciplines because the domains are different.
-A connect statement must be used to connect nets or ports of these disciplines together. - electrical and continuous\elec are compatible disciplines because the default domain for discipline electrical is continuous and the specified natures for potential and flow are the same.
+- The natureless discipline natureless is compatible with all other disciplines of the same domain (i.e continuous) because it does not have a potential or a flow nature.
+Without natures, there can be no conflicting natures. - domainless is compatible with all other disciplines from the domainless discipline rule. - electrical and ddiscrete are incompatible disciplines because the domains are different.
+A connect statement must be used to connect nets or ports of these disciplines together. - electrical and continuous_elec are compatible disciplines because the default domain for discipline electrical is continuous and the specified natures for potential and flow are the same.